-It’s been a fantastic 2017 so far for the te(a)ch program, but it’s only a preview of what is to come.
-As we ramp up the program with some major announcements coming in Q4 of 2017, I wanted to take a moment and highlight where te(a)ch is, what we’ve accomplished and provide a quick preview as to where we are going.
+It’s been a fantastic year so far for the te(a)ch program, but it’s only a preview of what is to come.
+As we ramp up the program with some major announcements coming in Q4 of 2017, we wanted to take a moment and highlight where te(a)ch is, what we’ve accomplished, and provide a quick preview as to where we are going.

 2017 To Date

-- We also envision visiting nearly every community in Nunavut then expanding the program to other communities in NWT, Yukon and throughout First Nations communities in Canada.
+- We also envision visiting nearly every community in Nunavut then expanding the program to other communities in Northwest Territories, Yukon, and throughout First Nations communities in Canada.

 - To do that, our costs are high.
 We are currently seeking funding and partners and should have some major announcements in the next few months.
-Each session we’ve held in 2017 hit costs of around $25,000-$35,000 per week.
+Each session we’ve held in 2017 hit costs of around $25,000 to $35,000 per week.
 Nearly all of that in airline and hotel costs.
 We are exploring ways to cut those costs while also seeking additional partners to help.

 We’re confident we’ve got an incredible Foundation, a strong team, and a great path forward.
 We are excited to share our progress as we continue to develop the te(a)ch program and spread it across Canada as a new way to approach STEM learning.
 Stay tuned, keep watching the skies!